 Do you follow companies on LinkedIn to get the inside scoop on job leads?
-If not, you could be losing out on amazing job opportunities.
+If not, you could be losing out on fantastic job opportunities.

-LinkedIn is one of the social media networking sites that is popularly used by job seekers to promote and sell themselves to potential employers.
+LinkedIn is one of the social media networking sites that job seekers popularly use to promote and sell themselves to potential employers.
 With the advent of various online services, the chance of being employed through online networking is continually growing.

-But aside from having a LinkedIn profile, it is also important for LinkedIn users to follow companies to better improve their chances of finding employment.
-If you are not following companies on LinkedIn, maybe it is time for you to decide who to follow.
+But aside from having a LinkedIn profile, it is also essential for LinkedIn users to follow companies to increase their chances of finding employment.
+If you are not following any companies right now, maybe it is time for you to decide who to support.

 Follow Companies on LinkedIn Using These Tips & Strategies